Healthcare that deals with the prevention, diagnosis and treatment of disease, disorder and injury in non-human animals

 What is the national standardized test?

 The ETS Graduate Record Examination (GRE) general test is the test required.
 The GRE is no longer required at MSU CVM, however, it is still required by many veterinary schools.
 The best way to prepare for the general GRE test is to use the ETS free test preparation material on prepare for the general GRE.
-Some veterinary schools also require the biology subject test of the GRE.

 The Medical College Admission Test (MCAT) is also accepted by some veterinary schools in place of the GRE.
 You need to find out from your vet school.